Women Who Weep

 Women Who Smoke

-When I was in my 20s in Korea, for a woman, smoking was something simultaneously secret and proud, as well as some undefined joy.
+When I was in my 20s in Korea, for women smoking was something simultaneously secretive and proud, as well as being some undefined joy.

-These women don’t have a glamorous jobs or outfits, but the moment of smoking looked incredibly glamorous and even religious.
-Did the film maker Aki Kaurismaki intend this?
+The women in Women Who Smoke do not have glamorous jobs or smart outfits, but the moment of their smoking still looks glamorous, and sometimes even religious.
+Did the film director Aki Kaurismaki intend this?

-The form and the white smoke coming out of your mouth can be something like magic.
-Though one little matter is that they resemble the capitalist factory’s mouth.
+The form of white smoke coming out of a mouth can also be something like magic.
+However, it should be noted that cigarettes, emitting smoke, resemble the capitalist factory’s own mouth.

 40 pages, 120 x 180 mm, soft cover, 2025